KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an input file or a data stream that is supposed to conform to a certain file format specification is malformed.

-    throw [System.IO.FileFormatException]::New("an input file or a data stream that is supposed to conform to a certain file format specification is malformed.")
+    throw [System.IO.FileFormatException]::New('an input file or a data stream that is supposed to conform to a certain file format specification is malformed.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IO.FileFormatException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IO.FileFormatException.aspx)